 Telephone: +61 3 9902 4495

 Dr Barton is a senior lecturer in the Department of General Practice.
-He joined the Department in 2017 to provide leadership of the departments growing research training program which includes skills development, supervision and mentoring to undergraduate (e.g. honours), postgraduate (e.g. Masters and PhD) and post-doctoral researchers (e.g. academic registrars, post doc research fellows) in general practice.
+He leads the departments research training program which includes skills development, supervision and mentoring to undergraduate (e.g. honours), postgraduate (e.g. Masters and PhD) and post-doctoral researchers (e.g. academic registrars, post doc research fellows) in general practice.
 He also oversees the delivery of a research training 'activity package' for the Royal Australian College of General Practitioners (RACGP) to GP academic registrars participating in an academic post and RACGP Education Research Grant holders.

 Dr Barton completed his PhD in epidemiology at Monash University in 2005 then gained a post-doctoral fellowship post in primary health care with the University of Adelaide, Department of General Practice.
 This research focused on quality of primary care management for chronic disease primarily respiratory disease.
 During this time he developed expertise in mixed methods and qualitative research methods for primary care research.
 In 2010 Dr Barton moved to Flinders University in South Australia where he gained a tenured post in the Department of Social Health Sciences.
 Here his research explored the social and emotional impact of chronic illness with a focus on these issues for people in the community living with asthma, COPD and multiple chronic illnesses.

 Dr Barton’s research is cited in the National Asthma Handbook 2.0, the National Asthma Strategy 2018 and Asthma Australia Fact Sheets.
+Hi is a co-investigator on the NHMRC funded "Melbourne Atopy Cohort Study (MACS)" and the NHMRC boosting dementia research grants "Better Brains: person centred multi-domain primary prevention strategies to delay memory decline".
 He is a member of the RACGP National Research Evaluation and Ethics Committee (NREEC) and associate editor for BMC Family Practice.
 In 2012-2014 he participated in the Oxford Primary Care Research Leadership program (cohort 7).